High Potassium Fertilizers.

 • K reduces respiration, and prevents energy loss.

-• It improves the movement of sugars and starch, and finally
+• It improves the movement of sugars and starch.

-K seems to give mixed results when it comes to the increase of wear tolerance in turf grass.
+K seems to give mixed results when it comes to an increase in the wear tolerance of turf.

-Other studies, show contrasting results on other turf grass species (including creeping bentgrass).
+Other studies, show contrasting results on other turf grass species and creeping bentgrass.

-• A 1991 study by Carroll and Petrovic Potassium did not affect the wear tolerance or recovery from wear injury in either creeping bentgrass or kentucky bluegrass.
+• A 1991 study by Carroll and Petrovic.
+Potassium does not affect wear tolerance or recovery in creeping bentgrass or kentucky bluegrass.

 • In 2001 Trenholm found no increase in wear tolerance in seashore paspalum on a high sand- based green.
-On a clay soil K significantly increases wear tolerance of seashore paspalum.
+On a clay soil, there were significant increases in wear tolerance.

 • Hoffman et al in 2010 found tissue and soil K are not correlated with wear tolerance in perennial ryegrass.

-• A 2017 study on the use of K in autumn, potassium does not improve creeping bentgrass winter traffic tolerance.
+• A 2017 study on the use of K in the Autumn.
+Potassium does not improve creeping bentgrass winter traffic tolerance.

 • Work on seashore paspalum, creeping bentgrass and couch.
-In four out of five studies, the addition of K does not benefit wear tolerance.
+In four out of five studies, the addition of K does not improve wear tolerance.

-The concentration of K in the soil is from 0.1–3%, and it makes up 2% of turf grass leaf dry matter.
-This means that the right K source is an important consideration in any fertilizer strategy to produce high performance turf grass.
+The concentration of K in the soil is from 0.1 to 3%, and it makes up 2% of the leaf dry matter.
+This means that the right K source is important in any fertilizer strategy to produce high performance turf grass.

 Potassium Uptake.

-When turf grass uses K, it replaces what it uses.
-It does this via the roots from exchange sites on clay particles and organic matter.
+When turf uses K, it replaces what it uses.
+It does this in two ways:

-As you may be aware in sands or sandy soils, K rapidly moves out of the soil profile and this occurs for two reasons.
+In sandy soils, K rapidly moves out of the soil profile.
+This happens for two reasons:

-This root interception of K only accounts for a small fraction of what the turf needs.
-Instead, the majority of K moves from the soil to the roots.
+Root interception of K only accounts for a small fraction of what the turf needs.
+Most of the K moves from the soil to the roots.

 To maintain a supply of K to the plant, the rate of K release to the soil solution, and transport to the roots needs to keep pace with the rate of nutrient uptake.
 This is one reason why you add K to a lawn or turf grass.